When Your Publisher Does Nothing

 Find at least one tip on writing, promotion, or tech on every page of this Web site.

-Here are links on this site where you will learn more about Carolyn Howard-Johnson's books, audios and more--written with the welfare of authors in mind:
+Here are links on this site where you will learn more about Carolyn Howard-Johnson's books, podcasts, and more--written with the welfare of authors in mind:

 Carolyn's Marketing Credentials